Wizardoms Inspiration #1

 This is the first in a series of four blog posts I plan to share regarding what inspired FATE OF WIZARDOMS.
 Enjoy.

 What inspired this book?
-It's a common question for authors: While we can toss out easy answers, the truth is often more complicated because there are so many elements to a book or series (characters, plot, worldbuilding, politics, themes, religion, magic system...).
-This post will focus on characters, which I feel is the most important aspect to any good story.
+It is a common question for authors.
+While we can try to toss out short summaries, the answer we wish to provide is far more complex because there are many elements to a book or series (characters, plot, worldbuilding, politics, themes, religion, magic system...).
+So, rather than attempt to summarize my Fate of Wizardoms series, I decided to break it down into the four key elements and the inspiration behind each.

-Jerrell "Jace" Landish: I list Jace first because he is the central character, which isn't easy because he is not a fierce warrior or powerful magic user.
-Instead, he was inspired by the likes of Mat Cauthon, Locke Lamora, and Kaz Brekker.
+Jerrell "Jace" Landish: I list Jace first because he is the central character, which is not easy because he is not a fierce warrior or powerful magic user.
+Instead, he was inspired by the likes of Mat Cauthon, Han Solo, Star Lord, Locke Lamora, and Kaz Brekker.
 He is clever, arrogant, and a complete rogue.
 As a thief for hire, his exploits have become legendary, forcing him to use alternative names or face fierce distrust from others.
 His sharp tongue and flamboyant nature make him a blast to write.
 Yes, he is a scoundrel, especially in the first book, but he has a core of loyal integrity beneath his self-centered exterior.
-He is pictured in the art above.

 Rhoa Sulikani: In nature, Rhoa is similar Lyra, to the main character from my book, Rogue Legacy.
 She is fierce, brave, and determined.
 When she was nine years old, her parents were taken from her, a tragic event that molds her personality and motivations.
 I wrote her in as an acrobat as a plot tool, partially driven by the opening scene of the book, and because I wanted to include a menagerie (circus) as a unique element of the world.
-She is similar to Inej from Six of Crows in many ways (I was nearly finished writing Eye of Obscurance when I read Six of Crows).
-Rhoa is pictured on the art above, wielding her unique fulgur blades.
+She is similar to Inej from Six of Crows in many ways (I was nearly finished writing Fate of Wizardoms book one when I read Six of Crows).

 There are other characters, including scheming antagonists, power-hungry wizards, a world-traveling storyteller, additional dwarfs, seers, and many others.
-I also add new POV characters as the series progresses, including a jaded ex soldier who is drawn into the main quest (you may know him from my prequel novella, Legend of Shadowmar).
+I also add new POV characters as the series progresses, including a huntress and jaded ex-soldier who are drawn into the main quest.

-One final note: I happen to love dialogue, particularly banter.
-The interactions between these characters is among my favorite elements of the series, and it only gets better as they spend more time together.
+One final note regarding characters: I happen to love dialogue, particularly banter.
+The interactions between these individuals is among my favorite elements of the series, and it only gets better as they spend more time together.

 More inspiration posts will follow over the coming weeks.
 If you have questions or feedback, contact me at JLKohanek@gmail.com.
 I would love to hear from you.